wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 {lang="python",linenos=off}
 	#Add this import at the top of the file
 	from rango.forms import CategoryForm
 	...
 	def add_category(request):
 	    form = CategoryForm()

 	    # A HTTP POST?
 	    if request.method == 'POST':
 	        form = CategoryForm(request.POST)

 	        # Have we been provided with a valid form?
 	        if form.is_valid():
 	            # Save the new category to the database.
 	            form.save(commit=True)
 	            # Now that the category is saved
 	            # We could give a confirmation message
-				# But since the most recent catergory added is on the index page
+	            # But since the most recent category added is on the index page
 	            # Then we can direct the user back to the index page.
 	            return index(request)
 	        else:
 	            # The supplied form contained errors -
 	            # just print them to the terminal.
 	            print(form.errors)

 	    # Will handle the bad form, new form, or
 	    # no form supplied cases.
 	    # Render the form with error messages (if any).
 	    return render(request, 'rango/add_category.html', {'form': form})

 The new `add_category()` view adds several key pieces of functionality for handling forms.
 First, we create a CategoryForm(), then we check if the HTTP request was a `POST` i.e. if the user submitted data via the form.
 We can then handle the `POST` request through the same URL.
 The `add_category()` view function can handle three different